 When Work-from-Home Doesn’t Work

-Amid government shutdown orders, the BPO sector struggle painfully in the transition to work-from-home models.
+Amid government shutdown orders, the BPO sector struggled in the transition to work-from-home models.
 A survey conducted by The Manila Standard showed that by mid-May, nearly 60 percent of BPO employees on Luzon – the most populous island in the country – had made the move to remote working.
 But a smooth transition for all workers was always bound to be a Herculean task – the industry employs more than 1.2 million people.
 Living conditions for many workers are not conducive to a WFH model – overcrowding and noise pollution are a fact of life throughout the islands.

 The country’s Internet infrastructure – considered to be one of the lower performing globally – has also proved a significant obstacle.